 In 2007, Julie was tapped to lead Best Friends’ community programs and services division, re-envisioning a Best Friends–led network of shelters and rescue groups into a mission-oriented collaboration now known as the Best Friends Network, which boasts more than 2,200 partner organizations nationwide.
 Identifying the primary reasons for animals entering shelters, she established Best Friends core initiatives to address three areas of focus: pit bull terriers, community cats (otherwise known as feral cats), and puppy mills and pet stores.
 In so doing, she led the organizational move to narrow Best Friends’ work into these highly focused and effective channels of activity, including spearheading the development of the organization’s first legislative team.
 The work stemming from that decision has changed the national landscape in terms of the pet trade, pit bull legislation and community cat programming.

 In 2011, Julie was asked to lead Best Friends’ marketing and communications divisions.
 She streamlined Best Friends’ messaging to a single call-to-action campaign, Save Them All, which has doubled Best Friends Animal Society’s brand awareness.
 During her tenure, Best Friends earned the Harris Poll Brand of the Year four times.

 In 2014, Julie took on leadership of the organization’s fundraising efforts.
-Under one combined division, the communications, marketing and development teams were able to flourish, with the result that fundraising grew by 48 percent to $130 million and membership grew by 30 percent.
+Under one combined division, the communications, marketing and development teams were able to flourish, with the result that in four years, fundraising grew from $60 million to $132 million, and membership and membership grew by 30 percent.